frockdev/frock/Readme.md

 #### Easy tool to run your applications with Podman locally.

+For now, we support only MacOS.
+Feel free to create pull requests to help us support other OS.

 ### Installation:
 Go to Releases and install any version you want.